PoliticalGraveyard.com

 Hamilton, Thomas — of Ulster County, N.Y.
 Member of New York state assembly from Ulster County 1st District, 1876-77.
 Burial location unknown.

 Hamilton, Thomas D., Jr. (c.1930-1994) — also known as Tom Hamilton — of Chula Vista, San Diego County, Calif.
 Born in Pecos, Reeves County, Tex., about 1930.
 Pharmacist; mayor of Chula Vista, Calif., 1970-74.
 Methodist.
 Died, of diabetes and strokes, at Sharp Medical Center, Chula Vista, San Diego County, Calif., March 26, 1994 (age about 64 years).
-Interment at Glen Abbey Memorial Park, San Diego, Calif.
+Interment at Glen Abbey Memorial Park, Bonita, Calif.

 Hamilton, Thomas H. — of Oneida County, N.Y.
 Member of New York state assembly from Oneida County, 1823.
 Burial location unknown.

 Hamilton, Thomas Jefferson (b.
 1885) — also known as Thomas J. Hamilton — of Augusta, Richmond County, Ga.
 Born in Grovetown, Columbia County, Ga., November 20, 1885.
-Son of William Winslow Hamilton and Kate Fleming (Mosly) Hamilton.
 Democrat.
-Newspaper reporter; newspaper editor; director, Georgia and Florida Railroad; delegate to Democratic National Convention from Georgia, 1924.
+Newspaper reporter; newspaper editor; director, Georgia and Florida Railroad; delegate to Democratic National Convention from Georgia, 1924, 1928; postmaster at Augusta, Ga., 1933-37 (acting, 1933-34).
 Baptist.
 Member, Freemasons; Shriners; Rotary.
 Burial location unknown.

 Presumably named for: Thomas Jefferson

-Relatives: Married, June 10, 1908, to Daisye Ramsey.
+Relatives: Son of William Winslow Hamilton and Kate Fleming (Mosly) Hamilton; married, June 10, 1908, to Daisye Ramsey.

 Hamilton, Thomas L. — of New York, New York County, N.Y.
 Republican.
 Delegate to Republican National Convention from New York, 1904.
 Burial location unknown.

-Hamilton, Thomas R. — U.S. Vice Consul in Rouen, 1919.
+Hamilton, Thomas R. — U.S. Vice Consul in Rouen, as of 1919.
 Burial location unknown.

-Hamilton, Tom See Thomas D. Hamilton, Jr.
+Hamilton, Tom See Thomas D. Hamilton Jr.

 Hamilton, Vallance See W. Vallance Hamilton